Package-level declarations

 class IObject

-Interface implemented by on-chain values that are addressable by an ID (also referred to as its address).
+Interface implemented by versioned on-chain values that are addressable by an ID (also referred to as its address).
 This includes Move objects and packages.

 Link copied to clipboard